Smile, you’re on camera!

 Where should body-worn cameras be used?

-Brits want body cams where the stakes – and stress – are high.
+Americans want body cams where the stakes – and stress – are high.

 Most supported use cases: